R-TF-015-006 Clinical investigation report

 Design

 - Based on the provided image, what diagnosis do you consider most appropriate?
-This question was accompanied by anamnesis inquiries regarding allergies, ongoing treatments, and other relevant medical history, such as systemic symptoms that could be related to conditions like GPP.
+This question was accompanied by anamnesis inquiries regarding allergies, ongoing treatments and other relevant medical history, including systemic symptoms potentially related to conditions such as GPP.

-- Considering both the image and the analysis provided by the AI, what diagnosis do you deem most appropriate?
-In this instance, the same information from question 1 was supplemented with the top 5 diagnoses and their respective confidence levels, calculated by Legit.Health's diagnosis support algorithm based on the image.
+- Considering both the image and the information provided by the device, what diagnosis do you now consider most appropriate?
+At this step, the same information from question 1 was supplemented with the device's Top-5 prioritised differential diagnoses and their respective confidence levels.

-Each participant was presented with a total of 100 cases or images to review.
-These images had been previously confirmed by dermatologists and were extracted from dermatology atlases or previous research of Boehringer Ingelheim.
+Each reader-participant was presented with 100 cases.
+These images had been previously confirmed by dermatologists and were sourced from public dermatological atlases and from a de-identified image library provided by the sponsor.
 The conditions were distributed as follows:

 | Condition | ICD-11 code | Number of images |